TangentFoxy/Notescape/README.md

 # Notescape
-Templates for print-at-home notebooks.
+Public domain / CC0 templates for print-at-home notebooks.
 (Note: A better version of this repo will be elsewhere in the near future.)